The Winter War (film): Different versions and home video

+The TV series incorporates additional footage and consists of five episodes, each with a running time of around 55 minutes.
+It has been broadcast domestically four times on Yle TV2, in 1991, 1999, 2009 and 2015.

-The abridged international cut was released on DVD and VHS in various non-Finnish countries and Blu-ray in Germany.
-The original Finnish theatrical version had a 4K digital restoration in 2013 as well as various DVDs, has been released on Blu-ray in Finland, Germany and Japan.
-As of June 2018, the extended TV version has only been released on a basic 2-DVD set in Finland.
-It is non-anamorphic, has only 2.0 stereo audio and no subtitles or extras.
+The abridged international cut was released on VHS and DVD in various non-Finnish countries, and Blu-ray in Germany.
+The Finnish theatrical version had a 4k digital restoration in 2013, since released on Finnish DVD; Blu-ray in Finland, Germany and Japan; and streaming internationally.
+The TV version has only been released on a Finnish 2-DVD set.